 In contrast, iFactory Umeboshi no Sheet is thin in thickness and light in color compared to the Nobel Otoko Ume Sheet above.

-This Japanese Umeboshi candy has a texture like a sheet of chewing gum, but unlike chewing gum, it melts away in the mouth.
+This Umeboshi candy has a texture like chewing gum, but unlike that, it melts in the mouth.

-Right after you put the Umeboshi no Sheet in the mouth, you will get a sweet taste from the candy.
-But when you chew the candy for a while, the taste changes into somewhat acid.
+Right after you put the sheet in the mouth, you get a sweet taste.
+But while chewing, the taste turns into somewhat sour acidic.

 Ingredients and Nutrition Facts

-According to the ingredient list on the back of the package, the iFactory Umeboshi no Sheet candy mainly consists of Ume plums, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, L-phenylalanine compound), acidifier, and amino acids.
+According to the ingredient list on the back of the package, the iFactory Umeboshi no Sheet mainly consists of Ume plums, sugar, high fructose corn syrup, salt, starch, sweeteners (aspartame, L-phenylalanine compound), acidifier, and amino acid seasoning.

-If you love traditional, salty-sour Umeboshi plums, I think the former Otoko Ume Sheet candy is perfect for you.
+But if you love not sweet traditional Umeboshi plums, I think the former Otoko Ume Sheet is a better choice for you.